notaryproject/specifications/specs/trust-store-trust-policy.md

 1. **Validate Trusted Timestamp:**

     If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
+    1. Validate that the local machine's current time (in  UTC) is within the signing certificate and certificate chain's validity period.
+If the validation passes, continue to step 7.
+Otherwise, continue to step 6.2.
     1. Check for the timestamp signature in the signature envelope.
-        1. If the timestamp exists, continue with the next step.
+        1. If the timestamp does not exist, fail this step.
-        Otherwise, store the local machine's current time (in  UTC) in variables `timeStampLowerLimit` and `timeStampUpperLimit` and continue with step 6.2.
         1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.
         1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
         1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).